Archie Manning / Executive Director

 Eli Manning / Senior Associate Director

-In his senior year, Eli led the Rebels to a 10-3 record and a 31-28 SBC Cotton Bowl victory over the Oklahoma State Cowboys in 2003; won the Maxwell Award, given to the nation’s top collegiate player; the Johnny Unitas Golden Arm Award, given to the nation’s top senior quarterback; and the Walter Camp Foundation Player of the Year Award.
+In his senior year, Eli led the Rebels to a 10-3 record and a 31-28 SBC Cotton Bowl victory over the Oklahoma State Cowboys in 2003.
+He also won the Maxwell Award, given to the nation’s top collegiate player; the Johnny Unitas Golden Arm Award, given to the nation’s top senior quarterback; and the Walter Camp Foundation Player of the Year Award.

 Eli was the SEC Player of the Year and earned the Conerly Trophy as the top collegiate player in the state of Mississippi.

-He championed the construction of “The Eli Manning Children’s Clinics” at the UM Hospital for Children raising $2.5 million and for the past six years has hosted the “Guiding Eyes For The Blind Golf Classic”, the oldest and largest charity event in Westchester County, NY.
-He has also been chairman of the annual Walk for Babies, a flagship event for the March of Dimes.
+He championed the construction of “The Eli Manning Children’s Clinics” at the UM Hospital for Children raising $2.5 million and has hosted the “Guiding Eyes For The Blind Golf Classic”, the oldest and largest charity event in Westchester County, NY.
+He has also served as chairman of the annual Walk for Babies, a flagship event for the March of Dimes.

 Eli and his wife Abby are the proud parents of three daughter’s Ava, Lucy, and Caroline and one son, Charles “Charlie” Elisha.